ansys/pyturbogrid/README.rst

 How to install
 --------------

-The name of the package from this repository available on `PyPI`_ is ``ansys-turbogrid-core``.
-It has been tested for use with python 3.10 on Windows and Linux.
+To use PyTurboGrid, the ``ansys-turbogrid-core`` package must be installed from `PyPI`_.
+This package is supported with Python 3.10 on Windows and Linux.

-1. In order to install PyTurboGrid, make sure you have the latest version of `pip`_.
-To do so, run:
+1. In order to install PyTurboGrid, ensure you have the latest version of `pip`_.
+To update pip,
+run:

 .. code:: bash